HTW-WI-KI-WS24/FaB-Simulated-Universe/README.md

 - If you want to import a different name_collection.json, or load it into a different created Collection, just use this syntax:
 - `<chroma_collection_name>/importCollection/<filename_before_collection.json>`

+### Using different Embeddings

+If you want to use different Embeddings, please refer to [this Notebook by Chroma](https://github.com/chroma-core/chroma/blob/main/examples/basic_functionality/alternative_embeddings.ipynb).

 ## Features

 - **Personality Generation**: Create unique hero profiles with rich backstories and attributes based on existing stories.